Hypertranscendence and linear difference equations, the exponential case: Abstract

 \section{Abstract}

-In this paper we study meromorphic functions solutions of linear shift difference equations in coefficients in $\C(x)$ involving the operator $\rho: y(x)\mapsto y(x+h)$, for some $h\in \C^*$.
-We prove that if $f$ is solution of an algebraic differential equation, then $f$ belongs to a ring that is made with periodic functions and exponentials.
+In this paper we study meromorphic solutions of linear shift difference equations with coefficients in $\C(x)$ involving the operator $\rho: y(x)\mapsto y(x+h)$, for some $h\in \C^*$.
+We prove that if $f$ is a solution of an algebraic differential equation, then $f$ belongs to a ring that is generated by periodic functions and exponentials.
 Our proof is based on the parametrized difference Galois theory initiated by Hardouin and Singer.